woct0rdho/transformers-qwen3-moe-fused/README.md

 I aim to keep the code readable and easy to follow.
 I only used the most mature features of Triton, such as load and store, rather than things like TMA and swizzle.
 Currently it's mainly optimized for RTX 3090 and RTX 4090.
 Help wanted to optimize it for RTX 5090.
 Currently the Triton compiler is not well-optimized for Strix Halo, and a CK kernel can be much faster.

 This repo also includes Triton kernels for fused softmax-topk, and expert counting and indexing.
+(Update: They're far from optimal, see the new kernels in https://github.com/woct0rdho/transformers5-qwen3.5-recipe/blob/master/fast_moe_routing.py )

 ### LoRA